mahrz/libprob/README.md

 Installation
 ------------

-You will need to have [Eigen](http://eigen.tuxfamily.org/) installed on your computer to use the library.
-Cmake as well as doxygen are required to build the tests and documentation.
+You will need to have [Eigen](http://eigen.tuxfamily.org/) and gcc 4.7 (std=c++11 is needed) installed on your computer to use the library.
+Cmake, gtest as well as doxygen are required to build the tests and documentation.
 Check out the repository or download the repository as a zip and extract it to a directory of your preference.
+Then download [gtest-1.6](http://code.google.com/p/googletest/downloads/list) and unpack the `gtest-1.6` folder to the libprob folder.
 Lets suppose the repository resides in your home directory in a folder named `libprob`, then create a build directory on the same level as the repository and execute the following commands:

 ```sh
 ~> mkdir libprob_build